mozilla-services/majc/README.md

 ```

 This bundle exports a React component and hooks for inclusion in a React app.
 Please see the example in `./examples/react` for usage.

+##### A Note on SSR

+Due to the use of certain hooks (e.g. `useState`, `useEffect` ) and usage of certain browser-only APIs (e.g. `IntersectionObserver`), our React component requires that instances are rendered client-side and not server-side.
+However, this behavior should be handled automatically by the library as all React components are annotated during the build process with a top-level `"use client"` directive.
+As a result, applications implementing SSR should not need to take any additional steps when using these React components and they should work "out of the box".